 - Utility companies, such as for energy and solar

-Projected growth in jobs for supply chain managers is on par with average job growth across all professions, between 5% and 9% through year 2026, according to ONET.
+Projected growth in jobs for supply chain managers is on par with average job growth across all professions through the year 2029, according to O*NET.

 Logistics is concerned with the storage and movement of goods and all the people, vehicles, processes, and schedules that govern it.
 In small to medium-size organizations, logistics managers might also be responsible for supply chain and operations management.
 In larger organizations, they would likely oversee only logistics and would work alongside dedicated supply chain and operations managers.